 - Founder and Chairperson of the Christian Leadership Forum (CLF), an organisation that seeks to unite and network Christians involved in public policy issues and politics.

-- Founder and Executive Committee Member of the Gospel Music Association (GMA), an initiative of the Zimbabwean gospel artistes that seeks to promote the growth of the gospel music industry.
+- Founder and Convenor of the Gospel Music Association (GMA), an initiative of the Zimbabwean gospel artistes that seeks to promote the growth of the gospel music industry.